This page explains how to create and manage virtual machines (VMs) and policies in your private cloud by using the vSphere client.

 Enable the interface again:

 posix-terminal sudo ifup eth0

 By default, all incoming traffic from the internet is denied.
-If you would like to open any other port, create a firewall table.
+If you want to open any other port, create a firewall table.

 After configuring an internal IP address as the static IP address, verify that you can reach the internet from within the VM:

 Verify that you can reach the VM from the internet by using the public IP address.
-Ensure that any firewall (iptable) rules on the VM are not blocking port 80 inbound.
+Ensure that firewall (iptable) rules on the VM don't block port 80 inbound.

 posix-terminal netstat -an | grep 80

 Start an HTTP server that listens on port 80 by using one of the following commands: